ethereum/annotated-spec/altair/beacon-chain.md

 The `get_base_reward` function is being re-factored for Altair to make it cleaner.
 The key changes are:

-1. Split up the logic into `get_base_reward_per_increment` (the reward for a hypothetical 1 ETH validator) and `get_base_reward` that simply multiplies that value by the amount of ETH in the validator's effective balance.
+1. Split up the logic into `get_base_reward_per_increment`, a function that outputs the reward for a hypothetical 1 ETH validator, and a simplified `get_base_reward` that just multiplies the base-reward-per-increment by the amount of ETH in the validator's effective balance.
 This was done because sync committee reward logic needs to use `get_base_reward_per_increment` as a standalone function.
 2. The output of `get_base_reward` now represents the _entire_ theoretical maximum expected long-term reward, and not merely one component of it as before.
-This was done just to increase simplicity.
+This was done to make it easier to reason about validator rewards.

 #### `get_base_reward`